|Page 1 of 5:|| |

 My wife and I have been watching collections of some great comedies (Seinfeld, I Love Lucy, Friends, Frasier, Dick Van Dyke) and have found "Mad About You" (at least the first 3 seasons) to be on par with all of them.
 The show is funny and great at exploring relationship idiosyncrasies.
 Paul Reiser is very funny and the writing is outstanding.
 There are certainly some sappy moments but all shows have that at one point or another.
 The chemistry between Paul Reiser and Helen Hunt is excellent and that chemistry gives the show more believability.
 I wish Sony would release the entire series (or at least group the first 3 seasons in a collection).
 This show is definitely worth watching.

-a young NY yuppie couple.
+young NY couple.
 He's a indie documentary filmmaker.
-And they
+They bicker and

 Shows seem to have a lot of neurotic New Yorkers these days, lol.
 But